Portobello, Dublin: 1920: Dead and wounded after riot in Richmond Street

 On 22 March 1920, an incident, typical of the time, occurred in the area.
 A large group of British soldiers of the Royal Berkshire Regiment, were returning, singing, to Portobello Barracks after a night out on the town.
 They started jostling pedestrians in Grafton Street and hissed the Sinn Féin bank in Harcourt Street.
-At Kelly's Corner a crowd gathered who attacked them with stones.
+At Kelly's Corner, a crowd gathered and attacked them with stones.
 By the time they reached Lennox Street gunfire had broken out, one soldier being shot in the chest.
 A running fight along the street developed until armed reinforcements arrived from the barracks.
 Gunfire broke out between the two sides, and the soldiers forced the crowd back towards Camden Street, firing at them when they did not obey the command to disperse.
-A van driver and a female domestic were killed, and many injured.
+A van driver and a female domestic were killed, and many were injured.

 1920: Shooting of Harry Kells

 On 15 April 1920 parts of Portobello, including the "Jewish quarters", were subject to the largest raid ever carried out by British troops in Dublin.
 This was due to the shooting on the previous day of Detective Constable Harry Kells, of the DMP G Division, in Camden St. He was rushed to the Meath Hospital where he died.
 Harry Kells lived at 7 Pleasants St. and had been carrying out identity parades among the many republican inmates in Mountjoy Prison.
 Two of those sought were Sinn Féin members Michael and William Kavanagh who lived at 5 Pleasants St., who had previously been "fingered" by Kells, and it was thought they would seek refuge among friends in the neighbourhood.
 Over 100 people were arrested that day.